MicrosoftDocs/dynamics-365-ai/ai-docs/sales/work-predictive-opportunity-scoring.md

 ## Understand opportunity scoring widget

 In forms, the opportunity score widget displays the top positive and negative reasons that influence the score.
 These reasons come from the opportunity attributes and attributes from related entities.
-The reasons help you to analyze and work on the opportunity to improve the score and convert the opportunity into a possible deal.
+The reasons help you analyze and work on the opportunity to improve the score and convert the opportunity into a possible deal.
 The following image shows a typical **Opportunity score** widget.

 > [!div class="mx-imgBorder"]
 > ![Predictive opportunity score widget](media/predictive-opportunity-scoring-widget.png "Predictive opportunity score widget")